 2. Your brain works with your eyes

-Science says, all it takes is a 100 milliseconds to know if someone is a potential partner.
-When the eyes lock, simultaneously you are sizing up their possible trustworthiness, intellect and depth to see if they match yours.
+Science says all it takes is 100 milliseconds to know if someone is a potential partner.
+So, one of the signs of love at first sight from a man/woman is when they stare intensely at you as if they can see into your very soul.
+When the eyes lock, you are subconsciously sizing up their possible trustworthiness, intellect, and depth to see if they match yours.

 3. Your body language changes